botify-labs/simpleflow/docs/src/features/swf_layer.md

 `boto.swf` library, used to access the [Amazon Simple Workflow](http://aws.amazon.com/swf) service.

 It aims to provide:

-* **Modelisation**: Swf entities and concepts are to be manipulated through *Models* and *QuerySets* (any ressemblance with the Django API would not be a coincidence).
+- **Modelisation**: Swf entities and concepts are to be manipulated through *Models* and *QuerySets* (any ressemblance with the Django API would not be a coincidence).
-* **High-level Events, History**: A higher level of abstractions over SWF *events* and *history*.
+- **High-level Events, History**: A higher level of abstractions over SWF *events* and *history*.
 Events are implemented as stateful objects aware of their own state and possible transitions.
-History enhance the events flow description, and can be compiled to check it's integrity and the activities statuses transitions.
+History enhances the events flow description, and can be compiled to check its integrity and the activities statuses transitions.
-* **Decisions**: Stateful abstractions above the SWF decision making system.
+- **Decisions**: Stateful abstractions above the SWF decision making system.
-* **Actors**: SWF actors base implementation such as a *Decider* or an activity *Worker* from which the user can easily inherit to implement it's own decision/processing model.
+- **Actors**: SWF actors base implementation such as a *Decider* or an activity *Worker* from which the user can easily inherit to implement its own decision/processing model.

 Settings
 --------

-!!! warning
+!!! bug
     The informations in this "Settings" section may be outdated, they need some love.